elulu3/LymphoSeq2_Shiny/README.md

 git clone https://github.com/elulu3/LymphoSeq2_Shiny.git
 ```

-In an R session, run the application from the copy of the code.
+Start an R session and in that session, run the application from the copy of the code.

 ```
 # install shiny package